 Established in 2012, Bhutan Network for Empowering Women (BNEW)2 promotes and facilitates the leadership of women, particularly in community and local government.
 BENEW aims to achieve gender equality in Bhutan by providing a networking platform for women, building leadership capabilities, and advocating to transform societal mindsets and attitudes.
 Recently BNEW ran a series of educational workshops for journalists to promote gender sensitive reporting and encourage female perspectives that challenge gender stereotypes.

-Bhutan Association of Women Entrepreneurs (BAWE)3 supports the needs and aspirations of women entrepreneurs and uses a GNH perspective to achieve female economic empowerment.
-Established in 2010, BAWE’s programs include BAOWE-Pelzing: Microfinance Institute, capacity building for rural and urban women, and networking opportunities with both regional and international entrepreneurs.
-In 2018, BAWE organized training sessions for farmers to strengthen their economic opportunities.
+Bhutan Association of Women Entrepreneurs (BAOWE)3 supports the needs and aspirations of women entrepreneurs and uses a GNH perspective to achieve female economic empowerment.
+Established in 2010, BAOWE’s programs include BAOWE-Pelzing: Microfinance Institute, capacity building for rural and urban women, and networking opportunities with both regional and international entrepreneurs.
+In 2018, BAOWE organized training sessions for farmers to strengthen their economic opportunities.

-Visit RENEW, BNEW, and BAWE to learn more about how they promote gender equality and women’s rights in Bhutan.
+Visit RENEW, BNEW, and BAOWE to learn more about how they promote gender equality and women’s rights in Bhutan.

 1 Respect, Educate, Nurture and Empower Women (RENEW).
 2019, http://renew.org.bt/.